lemunozm/lancat/README.md

 Found 'user3' at: 192.168.1.54:44432
 ```

-For see all available options see the help: `lancat --help`.
+To see all available options see the help: `lancat --help`.

 # Usage Examples
 ## Pair to pair LAN communication
 ### Default user names
-We send a message filtering by *user1*:
+Sending a message filtering by *user1*:
 ```
 $ echo "Hello user1" | lancat -u user1
 ```
-We receive messages filtering by *user2*:
+Receiving messages filtering by *user2*:
 ```
 $ lancat -l -q -u user2
 Hello user1